mathesond2/ds-and-algos/README.md

   - How can you optimize?

   ^ if you know all these things about a DS, you know a DS.

+#### whats a data structure anyway?
+* a way of organizing data, a schema. a container for data that fits specific needs.

+* so much data out there, we need a way to structure it out. as more data is accumulated, you need a way to structure it out.

 <details>
 <summary>Stacks</summary>
   LIFO - list item added into the stack will be the first one taken out.